Connect with us

 In Kilifi County, Pastor Ezekiel Odero of Newlife Church is building a 65-acre estate that has wowed the residents of Mavueni village.

-The estate is designed to host several hotels, a hospital, rehabilitation centre, shopping mall, residential houses, international school, and a university.
+The estate is designed to host several hotels, a hospital, a rehabilitation centre, a shopping mall, residential houses, an international school, and a university.

 One of the hotels is nearing completion.

-Although development of estates by Kenyan churches is a relatively new phenomenon, houses of worship have in the past decade ventured into construction of mega-churches to serve their members.
+Although the development of estates by Kenyan churches is a relatively new phenomenon, houses of worship have in the past decade ventured into the construction of mega-churches to serve their members.

 RELATED: Meru Bishop Shoots for the Sky With 30-Storey Twin Towers